 Labor Market Report May 2018

-Preliminary estimates reported by the Kansas Department of Labor (KDOL) and Bureau of Labor Statistics (BLS) show a seasonally adjusted unemployment rate of 3.4 percent in December.
-This was down from 3.5 percent in November and down from 4.3 percent in December 2016.
+Preliminary estimates reported by the Kansas Department of Labor (KDOL) and Bureau of Labor Statistics (BLS) show a seasonally adjusted unemployment rate of 3.4 percent in May.
+This was unchanged from April and down from 3.6 percent in May 2017.
 Read more here.